susannaha8/DraftGRiDDocs/README.md

 Now that you have set up your project, you can run the command that will generate the .rst files.
 Inside your documentation folder (ex. `/docs`), run
 `$ sphinx-apidoc -f -M --separate -t=./source/_templates  -o ./source ../GRiD`.
 The last argument-- `../GRiD`-- is the path to your project, so adjust it accordingly. `-f` forces through the changes if the .rst files already exist, and the `-M` flag puts the module itself first instead of it's contents.

-After running this command, a ton of .rst files show up in your `\docs\source` folder.
+After running this command, a ton of .rst files show up in your `/docs/source` folder.
 Make any modifications to the .rst files manually.

 Finally, run `$ make html` to build the webpages for your documention.
 To view your documentation, get the full path of the `index.html` file and put it into the search bar of your internet browser.
 It might look something like this: